shobhit-singh/PLSQL-Programs/README.md

 <br>

 + Array in other languages - VARRAY in PL/SQL: Collection of items of same datatype & has a maximum size.
-+ When defining a VARRAY type, you must specify its maximum size.
+When defining a VARRAY type, you must specify its maximum size.
 So fixed upper bound.
 Subscript is integer (i.e. index) starts from 1
 + VARRAY is always dense (consecutive subscript).
 You cannot delete an item in middle, but we can trim elements from end.
-+ VARRAY is preferred when no of elements known & accessed using  sequence i.e. index
++ VARRAY is preferred when no. of elements known & accessed using sequence i.e. index.
 ___